jacobobryant/mystery-cows/README.md

 # Mystery Cows

+Note: I no longer use Firebase (I switched to [Biff](https://biff.findka.com), so this repo is not necessarily up-to-date.

 This is an example program (a cow-themed version of the board game Clue) meant to demonstrate how to make a web app with ClojureScript and Firebase.
 It's deployed at [cows.jacobobryant.com](https://cows.jacobobryant.com).